 The Southeast Region of the Southern Detachment is headquartered in the State capital of Juneau and is under the command of a Lieutenant.
-Two Sergeants in Juneau and one in Ketchikan assist in supervising the Region.
+Sergeants in Juneau, Ketchikan, and Petersburg assist in supervising the Region.

 Southeast Region covers the entire mainland and numerous islands of Southeast Alaska and encompasses an area from Dixon Entrance on the Southern end, to Icy Bay on the Northern end.
 The region is bounded on the east by the U.S./Canadian border and the Pacific Ocean on the west.
 The climate is primarily maritime, which means cool in the summers, mild in the winter and a great deal of precipitation throughout the year.
 The environment consists primarily of forested lands and islands, pristine deep waters, and snowcapped mountains.

 Southeast Region is home to three of Alaska’s ten largest cities, Juneau, Ketchikan and Sitka.
 Fishing, tourism, government, and logging are the mainstays of employment.

 Southeast Region has 16 commissioned Alaska Wildlife Troopers who are stationed throughout the region.
 Posts are located in the communities of Craig, Haines, Hoonah, Juneau, Ketchikan, Petersburg, Sitka and Wrangell.